vic4key/GL-Window/README.md

 # What is GL Window ?

-**GL Window** a.k.a **GLWND** is a GL wrapper libraryto  helps you quickly creating an Modern Open GL application that based on Open GL & GLFW & GLEW library.
+**GL Window** a.k.a **GLWND** is a GL wrapper library to helps you quickly creating an Modern Open GL application that based on Open GL & GLFW & GLEW library.

 ## Information